decaporg/decap-cms/website/content/docs/nextjs.md

     name: Maru (まる)
   - description: Lil Bub is an American celebrity cat known for her unique appearance.
     name: Lil Bub
-  - description: 'Grumpy cat is an American celebrity cat known for her grumpy appearance. '
+  - description: 'Grumpy cat is an American celebrity cat known for her grumpy appearance.'
     name: Grumpy cat (Tardar Sauce)
 ---
 Welcome to my awesome page about cats of the internet.